 In my opinion, they are not the same.
 For one croissants are a labor of love and take a lot longer to make and the technique is much different.
 With croissants, you make what is called laminated dough which is the process of folding butter into the dough MANY times.

-While these crescent rolls may be folding butter into the dough it’s done in a much easier way and takes much less time!
+While these rolls require folding butter into the dough it’s done in a much easier way and takes much less time!
 Now that’s my kind of roll!!

 Somebody said to pass the rolls!
 More delicious recipes to enjoy!

 These aren’t hard to make and I know you’re going to love these tasty, flaky biscuits!
 When you have a moment please leave a five-star comment below!

 Bake up some rolls for the holidays and be sure to snap a photo and tag me on Instagram at @julieseatsandtreats or #julieseatsandtreats – I want to see pictures of your delicious meal!